Author Bio: Dr. Sanusi Umar MD is the author of this article.

 - Trichotillomania – A disorder that causes women to feel the need to pluck hairs from their roots.
 Eyelashes, eyebrows, and hair from the scalp are three areas that are most affected by the disorder.

-Dr UGraft Female FUE Hair Transplant as Cure For Genetic Hair Loss
+Dr. UGraft Zeus™ Female FUE Hair Transplant Treats Genetic Hair Loss

 Considerations Before Undergoing Female Hair Transplant Surgery